acts-project/acts-project.github.io/docs/guides_admin.md

 1. Check out all open JIRA issues for the next release in [JIRA](https://its.cern.ch/jira/projects/ACTS/versions/).
-2. Create a new branch called `release-X.YY.ZZ` branching off from `origin/master`.
+2. Merge master into the `release` branch.
-3. In this branch, update the `ACTS_VERSION` variable in the top-level CMakeLists.txt file to `X.YY.ZZ` and commit the change.
+3. In that branch, change the content of the file `version_number` at the repository root to the new version `X.Y.Z` and commit.
 4. Pushing this commit to the remote repository should trigger a CI build.
 Make sure that everything compiles without any warnings and all tests look fine.
 5. Create a new annotated tag locally.
-The tag should have the format `vX.YY.ZZ` and an associated tag message 'version vX.YY.ZZ'.
+The tag should have the format `vX.YY.ZZ` and an associated tag message 'version vX.YY.ZZ' and should point to the commit created in step 3.
 6. Push the tag to the remote repository.
 This should trigger a CI job which rebuilds to documentation and deploys it together with a tar file of the source code to the Acts webpage.
 Make sure that the new release appears